Michael J. Bolock, Supervisor/Funeral Director

 Along with her compassionate and devoted co-workers, she looks forward to continuing to be a part of Bolock's tradition of excellence for many years to come.

-Laura Adamo is a 2019 graduate of the Northampton Community College Funeral Service Education Program, serving her one year internship residency with Bolock Funeral Home and Crematory.
+Laura Adamo is a 2019 graduate of the Northampton Community College Funeral Service Education Program, who joined our team after serving her residency with Bolock Funeral Home and Crematory.

 She formerly worked in education but heard the calling to funeral service while serving as a volunteer with hospice.
 She then trained as an end-of-life doula and funeral celebrant before completing her Associates of Applied Science in Funeral Service.